Table of Contents

 You can also choose to terminate your LPC license in your home state.

-Be careful how you handle this termination.
-States usually have processes for that and you don’t want a bad mark on your license.
 In some states, you can’t just let your LPC license lapse or fail to renew as they could formally discipline you for an ethics violation for unlicensed practice of professional counseling.
 You may need to complete a form notifying the board you will not be practicing in that state.

 Options for Obtaining an LPC License In Another State